rh-01/Hex-Keypad/README.md

 - 4 bit 3-state Buffer (with Schmitt trigger) [126]

 ## Signal router (address / msb / lsb):
+Routes the input signal to MAR or RAM according to the input selected.
+It and consists of the following components:
 - 2x double 4 bit buffer (244)
 - 3x quad buffers (175)
 - 3x 3-state Buffer (125)